Birthright (Star Trek: The Next Generation): Production

 "Birthright, Part I" is a crossover episode featuring some of the characters from Star Trek: Deep Space Nine as well as the first time where the DS9 uniform appears on Star Trek: The Next Generation (the TNG crew would later wear those uniforms for Star Trek Generations alongside the TNG uniforms) and the first time where the Deep Space Nine space station appears outside of Star Trek: Deep Space Nine, which would not occur again until "Caretaker", the premiere episode of Star Trek: Voyager.

 The A-plot in this story derived from two separate premises.
 One, pitched by George Brozak, concerned captured Klingons too proud to go home.
 The other, from Daryl F. Mallett, Arthur Loy Holcomb, and Barbra Wallace, concerned the news that Worf's father Mogh might still be alive after Khitomer.

 The B-plot involving Data's dreams is only featured in "Part I" to fill that episode, with no follow-up in "Part II", after it was decided to end "Part I" with Worf's capture.

 Guest star Richard Herd had previously appeared in other science fiction television series such as in the main cast of the original miniseries of V and a guest appearance on Quantum Leap.
 "Birthright" marked his first appearance in the Star Trek franchise, where he played the Klingon L'Kor, the leader of the group that had been captured by the Romulans.
-Initially the character was intended to be revealed as Worf's father, Mogh, Herd explained that "In the original script, I was Worf's father.
+Initially the character was intended to be revealed as Worf's father, Mogh, Herd explained: "In the original script, I was Worf's father.
 That was their initial thought, but then [the producers] decided that it would be too complicated."
-The role required him to undergo three hours of makeup each day, but he said that "I had such a good time that I would love to do another Star Trek".
+The role required him to undergo three hours of makeup each day, but he said: "I had such a good time that I would love to do another Star Trek".
 He would go on to be cast in a recurring role on Star Trek: Voyager as Admiral Owen Paris, the father of Tom Paris.

 "Birthright, Part II" was the only episode directed by visual effects supervisor Dan Curry.
 Curry was the Visual Effects supervisor for the series and normally served as the second unit director.

 The matte painting of the Khitomer massacre survivors outpost was later reused as the Bajoran village in the Star Trek: Deep Space Nine episode "Storyteller".

 Brent Spiner plays two roles in this episode – that of Data as well as Data's creator, Dr. Noonien Soong.